day8/re-frame/README.md

 Second, we believe in ClojureScript, immutable data and the process of building a system out of pure functions.

-Third, we believe that [FRP] is a honking great idea.
+Third, we believe that [FRP] is one honking great idea.
 You might be tempted to see Reagent as simply another of the React wrappers - a sibling to [OM] and [quiescent](https://github.com/levand/quiescent).
 But you'll only really "get"
 Reagent when you view it as an FRP-ish library.
 To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is OM.

 Finally, we believe in one-way data flow.
 No cycles!
-We don't like read/write `cursors` which promote two way flow of data. re-frame does implement two way data flow, but it uses two, separate, one-way flows to achieve it, and those two flows are different in nature.
+We don't like read/write `cursors` which promote two way flow of data.
+We've found that they push control logic into all the wrong places. re-frame does implement two way data flow, but it uses two, separate, one-way flows to achieve it, and those two flows are different in nature.

 ### FRP Clarifications

-Terminology in the FRP space seems to get people hot under the collar, especially those who believe in continuous-time semantics who'd object to me describing re-frame as having FRP-nature.
-They'd claim that it does something quite different from pure FRP, which is true, and then they'd testily point out that they'd invented the term.
+Terminology in the FRP space seems to get people hot under the collar.
+Those who believe in continuous-time semantics would object to me describing re-frame as having FRP-nature.
+They'd claim that it does something quite different from pure FRP, which is true, and then they'd pull rank and testily point out that they'd invented the term.
 Harrumph.
+Well played, Sir.

 But, these days, despite the originating purists,  FRP seems to have become a "big tent" (a broad church?).
 Broad enough perhaps that re-frame can be in the far, top, left paddock of the tent, via a string of qualifications like: re-frame has "discrete, asynchronous, push FRP-ish-nature" without "glitch free" guarantees.
 (Surprisingly, "glitch" has specific meaning in FRP).